-[Name of school] is committed to dealing effectively with complaints.
+Gelli Primary School is committed to dealing effectively with complaints.
 We aim to clarify any issues about which you are not sure.
 If possible, we will put right any mistakes we have made, and we will apologise.
 We aim to learn from mistakes and use that experience to improve what we do.

 We have a zero-tolerance approach to all forms of bullying and harassment and promote respectful relationships between learners, parents/carers, staff, and governors.